7.2.5. Logit / Probit / Gompit

 It is also possible to select a factor (categorical) variable (by clicking on [Factor]) in which case the program will perform the analysis on a sub group as defined by the user (see 7.2.1.1.
 Linear Regression Variable Selection).

 Tolerance: This value is used to control the sensitivity of nonlinear minimisation procedure employed.
 Under normal circumstances, you do not need to edit this value.
-If a convergence cannot be achieved, then larger values of this parameter can be tried by removing one or more zeros.
+If convergence cannot be achieved, then larger values of this parameter can be tried by removing one or more zeros.

 Maximum Number of Iterations: When convergence cannot be achieved with the default value of 100 function evaluations, a higher value can be tried.